 If all elephants seem the same to you, take a closer look.
-There are two types of elephants that are usually recognized: the African elephant and the Asian elephant.
+There are three types of elephants that are usually recognized: the African savanna elephant, the African forest elephant, and the Asian elephant.
 There is some ongoing debate about how many subspecies may exist, or whether some of these might, in fact, be species in their own right.
 Here are a few ways to tell them apart:

 - Asian elephants have smaller ears, usually only the males have visible tusks, they only have one “finger” at the end of their trunk, and their back is dome-shaped.

 Cool ears!
 An elephant’s ears are a like an air conditioner.
 As elephants flap their ears on a hot day, the blood flowing through the many blood vessels in the ears is cooled.
 If they have just splashed around in a river, all the better!
 This ear flapping behavior cools their large bodies on warm days.

 The skinny on skin.
 The term “pachyderm” is from the Greek word pachydermos, which means “thick skinned,” and this term often refers to elephants, rhinos, and hippopotamuses.